 After working as a journalist in Tokyo, after working in a newsroom during the death of Emperor Hirohito and the cultural sea change that wrought, I spent a year traveling Southeast Asia — India, Nepal, Thailand, Indonesia, Australia, Malaysia.
 When I was a little girl of 7, I remember telling myself: One day I’ll travel the whole world.
 Hiking the Himalayas in Nepal, a camel trek in the Thar Desert in India, hitchhiking the Australian outback – it was a time not easily labeled, nor easily forgotten.

 And then there was London.
 London - I fell deeply head over heels in love with her.
 I worked hard to establish myself as a journalist.
 I was working at London newspapers when the Berlin Wall fell and when Princess Diana died.
 My most intense memory is the smell of thousands if not millions of dying flowers at Kensington Palace.
 People came to pay their respects to Diana and left flowers at the palace.
 An acre of flowers piled on top of each other — the smell of giddy perfume and putrid rotting.
 Sweet.
 Death.
 That smell will stay with me forever.

 I loved my crazy, jet-setting life that was disconnected from rural Missouri, but was connected to the entire globe.
 I loved it so profoundly.
 But then came the "call".
 I was meant to be doing something else.
 But what?

 It all began to unravel.
 It shattered into a million pieces.
 I had to go home.
 I had to find out who I truly was.

-What followed were many years of self-exploration, Wretched, painful years of confusion, despair and heart-break.
-I just wanted my old life back.
-I was having a break through or break down — whatever it was, everything I defined as mine was taken away from me.
+What followed were many years of self-exploration, Everything I had defined as mine was taken away.
 I had to start from scratch and build.
 But build what?
 Who was I?